gillyware/gatekeeper/docs/usage/permissions.md

 The `updatePermissionName` method accepts a `PermissionPacket` instance, a string, or a string-backed enum as the first argument (the existing permission), and a string or string-backed enum as the second argument (the new name).

-If the permission does not exist, a `PermissionNotFoundException` will be thrown.
+If the permission does not exist, a `GatekeeperException` will be thrown.

-If a permission with the new name already exists, a `PermissionAlreadyExistsException` will be thrown.
+If a permission with the new name already exists, a `GatekeeperException` will be thrown.

 **Returns:** `\Gillyware\Gatekeeper\Packets\Entities\Permission\PermissionPacket`